 Jews for Jesus is a global nonprofit made up primarily of Jewish people from different backgrounds who have all come to believe that Jesus is the Jewish Messiah.
 It is our passion to share this belief with our Jewish people around the world.

 Jews for Jesus is a 501(c)3 organization.
-Headquartered in San Francisco, Jews for Jesus has branch offices in 13 countries and 24 cities around the world.
-We’re governed by a 16-member U.S. board of directors and a 9-person international strategy council, with 240 full-time missionary and administrative staff on board, as well as over 125 trained volunteers in the U.S., Mexico and Canada.
+Headquartered in San Francisco, Jews for Jesus has branch offices in over a dozen cities around the world.
+We’re governed by a 16-member U.S. board of directors with 240 full-time missionary and administrative staff on board, as well as over 125 trained volunteers in the U.S., Mexico and Canada.

 We relentlessly pursue God’s plan for the salvation of the Jewish people.